1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 ---
 layout: post
-title: Intercept specific domain with FoxyProxy and Burp Suite
+title: Burp interception for localhost application with FoxyProxy
 categories: Kali
 ---

 # Explanation
-To analyse just specific domain with Burp Suite, Install browser extension "FoxyProxy".<br>
+To use Burp interception just for the localhost application, install browser extension "FoxyProxy".<br>
-This time, "FoxyProxy" was used to apply Burp intercept for OWASP Juice shop on the localhost.
+This time, "FoxyProxy" was used for OWASP Juice shop on the localhost.

 # Environment
 * OS: Kali linux 2019.4